Regis7/Terminology-we-use-in-object-oriented-languages/README.md

 19. Find an example of object composition.

 20. **What is overloading/subtype polymorphism?**
+The word polymorphism means having many forms.
+In object-oriented programming paradigm, polymorphism is often expressed as '**_one interface, multiple functions_**'.
+Polymorphism can be _**static _or_ dynamic**_.
+In static polymorphism, the response to a function is determined at the compile time.
+In dynamic polymorphism, it is decided at run-time.

 21. Find an example of interface implementation.
 22. Find an example of a super class.